Tobs11/MakeMoneyExtraLong/README.md

 3. Just generally extends the time you'll be playing the game.

 To use:
+1. Go into the Code dropdown
-1. Download ZIP file, then extract.
+2. Download ZIP file, then extract.
-2. Go to chrome://extensions or edge://extensions
+3. Go to chrome://extensions or edge://extensions
-3. Click on Developer mode toggle in the top right side of the screen    (For Edge it is in bottom left corner)
+4. Click on Developer mode toggle in the top right side of the screen    (For Edge it is in bottom left corner)
-4. Go to Load Unpacked button in top left    (For Edge it is top right)
+5. Go to Load Unpacked button in top left    (For Edge it is top right)
-5. Select the MakeMoneyModded folder
+6. Select the MakeMoneyModded folder
-6. Import
+7. Import
-7. Play!
+8. Play!

 WARNING: Only works on Google Chrome and Microsoft Edge, May have bugs that can cuase crashes and loss of game data.
 THIS GAME IS EXPERIMENTAL.
 Massive bug found: DO NOT CLICK ON UPGRADES!
 Due to the original games styling script, it can have an error while trying to exit the updates tab.
 This can break the game, and delete the save!
 (Luckily, the game is just cheating, so you can get it back easily... but still!)